fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 ## Wrap-up

 Congratulations!
 You've now built a bot answering service for an inbound call with Vonage Voice API that sends messages with Vonage Messages API.
 And it's all hosted on GitHub Codespaces.
 You could extend this project with [Vonage AI Studio](https://studio.ai.vonage.com/agents), adding a dynamic workflow to respond differently according to caller input.
-Or, since we've already integrated with OpenAI, you. could integrate ChatGPT.
+Or, since we've already integrated with OpenAI, you could integrate ChatGPT.

+Show off your AI creations or let us know how we can help!
 Join the conversation on our [Vonage Community Slack](https://developer.vonage.com/community/slack) or send us a message on [Twitter](https://twitter.com/VonageDev).